DFSM3101H16/syllabus/README.md

 There are of course many languages used in coding games and simulators.

 ## Book
 We use "*Physics for game programmers*" by Grant Palmer.
-All the code for the games in the book can be downloaded from [the publisher's website](http://www.apress.com/9781590594728?gtmf=s), but are also included in this repository (*files/code_from_book.zip*)
+All the code for the games in the book can be downloaded from [the publisher's website](http://www.apress.com/9781590594728?gtmf=s).